adityajaiswal094/EchoWall_Backend/README.md

    - **DB_DATABASE=userposts**
    - **DB_PASSWORD=(whatever password you provided while setting up the database in pgAdmin)**
 4. Run `npm install` to install all the necessary packages.
-5. Run `npm start` to run the application.
+5. Run `npm run dev` to run the application.

 Note: You can test the APIs using postman.